-We have performed a retrospective study on sperm retrieval outcomes, and, clinical pregnancy rates in couples with severe oligozoospermia and cryptozoospermia undergoing TESA with ICSI.
-We have shown that, overall, TESA is associated with high sperm retrieval rates and acceptable ICSI pregnancy outcomes in men with severe oligozoospermia.
+We performed a retrospective study on sperm retrieval outcomes and clinical pregnancy rates in couples with severe oligozoospermia and cryptozoospermia undergoing TESA with ICSI.
+We showed that, overall, TESA is associated with high sperm retrieval rates and acceptable ICSI pregnancy outcomes in men with severe oligozoospermia.
 However, in the subset of men with cryptozoosperma, TESA sperm retrieval rates and ICSI pregnancy rates were poor.
 In our study, 90% of the men had successful sperm retrieval.
-Subgroup analysis showed that sperm were successfully recovered in 100% of the men in group 1 (>1 to 5 million/ml), 97% of the men in group 2 (0.1 to 1 million/ml), 88% of the men in group 3 (<0.1 million/ml) and 45% of the men in group 4 (cryptoozospermia).
-The poor sperm retrieval rate in the cryptozoospermic men in our study (45%) is comparable to that found by Alrabeeah et al. (43%).21 With the exception of sperm concentration, there was no significant difference among the subgroups in term of baseline characteristics (age of couples, testicular volume, serum FSH level, number of ET) indicating a reasonable homogeneity in this cohort.
+Subgroup analysis showed that sperm were successfully recovered in 100% of the men in group 1 (>1 to 5 million/ ml), 97% of the men in group 2 (0.1 to 1 million/ml), 88% of the men in group 3 (<0.1 million/ml), and 45% of the men in group 4 (cryptoozospermia).
+The poor sperm retrieval rate in the cryptozoospermic men in our study (45%) is comparable to that found by Alrabeeah et al (43%).
+With the exception of sperm concentration, there was no significant difference among the subgroups in terms of baseline characteristics (age of couples, testicular volume, serum FSH level, number of ET), indicating a reasonable homogeneity in this cohort.
 Regarding the specific result of the two men with genetic abnormalities, both had successful sperm retrieval that resulted in pregnancy.
-The characteristic of the patient with a 47 XYY- 45 X karyotype were (< 1 million / ml on semen analysis, 16 cc testicular volume, FSH = 4 IU/L, total testosterone = 10 nmol/L, 1 embryo transfer).
-The other patient with a translocation (8:18) had (< 5 million / ml on semen analysis, 20 cc testicular volume, 2 embryos transfer).
+The characteristics of the patient with a 47 XYY- 45 X karyotype were: <1 million/ml on semen analysis, 16 cc testicular volume, FSH 4 IU/L, total testosterone 10 nmol/L, one ET.
+The other patient with a translocation (8:18) had <5 million/ml on semen analysis, 20 cc testicular volume, and two ETs.

 The reason for using testicular sperm varied according to the subgroup.
 The men in group 1 had prior ICSI failure with evidence of high sperm DNA fragmentation on DNA testing.
-The men in groups 2, 3 and 4 had failed 1 or more ICSI attempts using ejaculated sperm and were presumed to have sperm DNA fragmentation based on the association between sperm DNA fragmentation and standard sperm parameters (this could not be tested because the sperm DNA assay requires a minimum of 1 million cells /ml).22
+The men in groups 2, 3, and 4 had failed one or more ICSI attempts using ejaculated sperm and were presumed to have sperm DNA fragmentation based on the association between sperm DNA fragmentation and standard sperm parameters (this could not be tested because the sperm DNA assay requires a minimum of 1 million cells/ml).

-The use of testicular sperm in the context of severe oligozoospermia is based on the rationale that (1) sperm DNA fragmentation is common in men with severe oligozoospermia, (2) the level of sperm DNA fragmentation is significantly lower in testicular compared to ejaculated sperm and that (3) higher pregnancy rates are reported with the use of testicular compared to ejaculated sperm in men with high levels of sperm DNA fragmentation.^{14,16,23,24} Similarly, experimental studies have shown that in animals with abnormal spermatogenesis, the passage of sperm with poor chromatin compaction through the epididymis results in sperm DNA fragmentation and impaired fertility potential.15
+The use of testicular sperm in the context of severe oligozoospermia is based on the rationale that: 1) sperm DNA fragmentation is common in men with severe oligozoospermia; 2) the level of sperm DNA fragmentation is significantly lower in testicular compared to ejaculated sperm; and 3) higher pregnancy rates are reported with the use of testicular compared to ejaculated sperm in men with high levels of sperm DNA fragmentation.14,16,23,24 Similarly, experimental studies have shown that in animals with abnormal spermatogenesis, the passage of sperm with poor chromatin compaction through the epididymis results in sperm DNA fragmentation and impaired fertility potential.

-We have found difference (albeit non-significant) in pregnancy rates per ET among the subgroups.
-The overall pregnancy rate in couples with severe oligozoospermia (groups 1, 2 and 3) was 46%.
+We have found a difference (albeit non-significant) in pregnancy rates per ET among the subgroups.
+The overall pregnancy rate in couples with severe oligozoospermia (groups 1, 2, and 3) was 46%.
 In contrast, no pregnancies were observed in the couples with cryptozoospermia.
-Although, there is paucity of data in the literature on pregnancy outcomes with TESA-ICSI for men with severe oligozoospermia and cryptozoospermia, the available studies demonstrate favourable pregnancy rates in such patients using testicular sperm harvested by microTESE.^{16,17,21} Mehta et al. reported a pregnancy rate of 50% in men with severe oligozoospermia and high DNA fragmentation index (DFI) using testicular sperm retrieved by microdissection testicular sperm extraction (micro-TESE).17 Moreover, Inal et al. evaluated men with severe oligozoospermia who underwent micro-TESE and found a 36% clinical pregnancy rate.25
+Although there is paucity of data in the literature on pregnancy outcomes with TESA-ICSI for men with severe oligozoospermia and cryptozoospermia, the available studies demonstrate favorable pregnancy rates in such patients using testicular sperm harvested by microTESE.
+Mehta et al reported a pregnancy rate of 50% in men with severe oligozoospermia and high DNA fragmentation index (DFI) using testicular sperm retrieved by micro-TESE.
+Moreover, Inal et al evaluated men with severe oligozoospermia who underwent micro-TESE and found a 36% clinical pregnancy rate.